10-Day Southern Spain Itinerary – Best of Andalusia

 Book 1 Night in Ronda:

-There’s no way around it—the best way to explore Andalusia is by renting a car.
-It gives you the freedom to visit both the big cities and the hidden gems, and it’s those gems that make a road trip through southern Spain truly unforgettable!
+There’s no way around it.
+The best way to explore Andalusia is by renting a car.
+It gives you the freedom to visit both the big cities and the hidden gems, and it’s those places that make a road trip through southern Spain truly second to none!
 If you prefer public transport, you can still follow this Southern Spain itinerary and easily travel by train between Málaga, Granada, Córdoba, and Seville.
 However, smaller towns and coastal areas are harder to reach this way, as routes are limited and transfers can take a long time.
 For the more remote spots, you might need to join a tour.

 Andalusia is a great place to visit year-round.
-Even in winter, you can enjoy sunny weather and temps around 20°C. However, I’d avoid the inland cities like Seville and Córdoba in July and August.
-It gets extremely crowded and unbearably hot—Córdoba even hit a record 47.6°C (117.7°F) in 2021!
+Even in winter, you can enjoy sunny weather and temps around 20°C. However, I’d bring a good sunhat to the inland cities like Seville and Córdoba in July and August.
+It can get extremely hot.
+Córdoba even hit a record 47.6°C (117.7°F) in 2021!

 The best time to visit Southern Spain is from April to October, but my absolute favorite time is May!